mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Sql.md

 1. ```SELECT * FROM sales_associates WHERE salary > (SELECT AVG(revenue_generated) FROM sales_associates);```
 2. ```DELETE FROM Student2 WHERE ROLL_NO IN ( SELECT ROLL_NO FROM Student1 WHERE LOCATION = ’chennai’);```
 3. ```UPDATE Student2 SET NAME=’geeks’ WHERE LOCATION IN ( SELECT LOCATION FROM Student1 WHERE NAME IN (‘Raju’,’Ravi’));```
-4. Subquery can nest at any level, innermost is executed

 ## Update Statement switch M to F (and vice versa)